 Any development located on property adjacent to Provincial Highways 401 and 33 is subject to the permit control of the Ministry of Transportation as per The Public Transportation and Highway Improvement Act.
 As such, all permits must be obtained from the Ministry of Transportation prior to any grading and construction being undertaken, and prior to the issuance of any municipal permits.
 In the case of Highway 33, direct access to the highway will only be considered to those properties that meet the minimum geometric and safety requirements of the Ministry of Transportation.
-Traffic impact studies, completed by a Registry, Appraisal & Qualification System (RAQS) approved consultant, that address the anticipated traffic volumes of the proposed development, as well as stormwater management plans which show the intended treatment of the calculated runoff, may be required by the Ministry of b) Roads Under Municipal Jurisdiction i) Major Arterial Roads

-Transportation as part of their review and approval of any development plans.
+Traffic impact studies, completed by a Registry, Appraisal & Qualification System (RAQS) approved consultant, that address the anticipated traffic volumes of the proposed development, as well as stormwater management plans which show the intended treatment of the calculated runoff, may be required by the Ministry of Transportation as part of their review and approval of any development plans.